 Help for international medical graduates

-The NHS employers website gives a range of information for doctors from outside the European Economic Area including:
+This provides a range of information for doctors from outside the European Economic Area, including:

 - immigration requirements

 - access to UK training

 - pay and conditions